 - Questionable personal attention and project priority

 There is actually a sixth option!
-A homeowner working with Design Build Pros
+A homeowner working with Design Build Planners

 will have the ability to use a DBP Preferred Remodeler

 .
 These remodelers are hand-picked and vetted by DBP